S3 method for class 'data.frame'

 Skip to contents

-This generic function computes ZOI metrics (maximum effect size, ZOI radius, and impact) for ZOI predictor variables based on response curves.
+This generic function computes ZOI metrics (maximum effect size, ZOI radius, and impact) for ZOI predictor variables based on response curves from statistical models.
 The ZOI radius is estimated as the distance/radius at which the relative selection strength decays to a given percentage of the maximum effect size (e.g. 95% ZOI radius for the distance at which the effect drops to 5% of the maximum).
 The impact accounts for both the effect size and the ZOI radius and corresponds to the area under (or over, if negative) the ZOI response curve.
 The function computes ZOI metrics based on from weighted summary response curves (mean or median), and based on that computes the confidence interval bounds or individual model ZOI metrics to represent uncertainty in the ZOI metrics.
 The function supports two types of input: a data.frame of individual model predictions or a bag object containing an ensemble of models.

 Usage